 “The dispatcher sees how much easier the day is and feels more secure that everything is getting done in a timely manner.
 Everyone involved in the workflow feels less stressed and more productive knowing that everything is being documented in Trello.
 The workflow is now there, and the visibility amongst all of the departments is finally there,” Donna says.

-And by using Unito, there were other aspects of the workflow that were made that much better.
+Using Unito made other aspects of the workflow that much better.
 Day-to-day occurrences that might once have created huge headaches now fit into ALPCO Recycling’s workflow nicely.
 Donna gives a simple example of this in practice: “When a load comes into receiving, and it’s a hot mess, now they have the ability to take their phone out, take a couple of pictures and attach it to the associated Trello card.
 The dispatcher understands what they’re talking about and can address it to the customer.”

 Everyone in the company is empowered to communicate in an archivable way, so everything they say can be referred to later.